Sutton585/dasut.github.io/index.md

 - Interaction Design, User Experience
 - Web Design and Development

-Education focused on user interface design, user-centered iterative design practices, web development.
+Education focused on user interface design, user-centered iterative design practices, web development. **[READ MORE HERE...](IxD)**

 Founded and operated student organization based on practice and education in the areas of iterative prototype-driven testing and development processes in the field of game design.
-Upon graduation, this organization was handed off to RIT faculty and is now run as an important part of their game design school.
+Upon graduation, this organization was handed off to RIT faculty and is now run as an important and very active part of their game design school.

 ## Recent Employment History